buildkite/templates/wiz/README.md

 languages: []
 ---

-# Wiz Buildkite Plugin Template
+# Scan for vulnerabilities using Wiz Template

-This template provides a continuous integration (CI) pipeline that leverages the wiz-buildkite-plugin to perform security scans.
+This template provides a continuous integration (CI) pipeline that scans a project for security vulnerabilities using [Wiz](https://www.wiz.io/).

 ## How it works

 This template:

-1. Configures the Wiz plugin.
+1. Configures and runs Wiz using a [Buildkite plugin](https://github.com/buildkite-plugins/wiz-buildkite-plugin)
-2. Executes the specified type of scan.

-## Usage

-To use this plugin, add it to your pipeline.yml:

-steps:
-  - label: "Example step using wiz plugin"
-    plugins:
-      - buildkite-plugins/wiz#v1.4.0:
-          scan-type: "dir"
+2. Requires a Wiz account

 ## Configuration